mmu-webdesign/Level4-web-term-1/CSS/css01/03-applying-css.md

 - The `<link>` element is placed in the `head`, just under the `<title>` element.

-- `rel="stylesheet"` simply indicates the relatonship of this linked document is as a *stylesheet*.
+- `rel="stylesheet"` simply indicates the relationship of this linked document is as a *stylesheet*.

 - Then as usual, `href=""` links to the source document - the stylesheet.
 In this case it is a CSS file called `style.css`.